charmplusplus/charm/doc/charm++/manual.rst

 library that can be used as a backend networking layer for Charm++ builds on supported transports like Mellanox Infiniband, Intel Omni-Path, Cray GNI, TCP/IP, etc.

-In order to install Charm++ with the UCX backend, you require UCX or HPC-X modules in your environment.
-In case UCX or HPC-X is not available in your environment, you can build UCX from scratch using the following steps:
+In order to install Charm++ with the UCX backend, UCX or HPC-X modules are required in your environment.
+In case UCX and HPC-X are not available in your environment, you can build UCX from scratch using the following steps:

 .. code-block:: bash